WELCOME TO

 you like a daylily that really demands attention from across the garden,

-far end of one of the growing areas, but visitors always find her when she
+clumps at the far end of one of the growing areas, but visitors always find

 The